nishantroy/Mobile-Finder---Voice-Recognition/README.md

 This only works in Google Chrome since Annyang uses Chrome's webkit for Voice Recognition.

+Once the speech is parsed, the query is processed by identifying key words and determining the search parameters (storage, price, OS, etc.)

 Once you hit Start Listening, allow Chrome to access your microphone.
 Then, you can say your query.

 Example queries :